qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

   self.parameterAsDouble(parameters, self.BUFFERDIST, context)).

-The ``processAlgorithm`` function should return a dictionary containing values for every output and output layer defined by the algorithm.
-This allows access to these outputs from other algorithms, including other algorithms contained within the same.
+The ``processAlgorithm`` function should return a dictionary containing values for every output defined by the algorithm.
+This allows access to these outputs from other algorithms, including other algorithms contained within the same model.

 Well behaved algorithms should define and return as many outputs as makes sense.
 Non-layer outputs, such as numbers and strings, are very